tdfranklin/newtons-apple/docs/BASIC-USAGE.md

 ```

 The above command would create a dumb component at `current_directory/dirOne/dirTwo/ComponentName.js`.
 It would create the path if it did not exist and if there was already a file called ComponentName.js in that path, it would overwrite it.

 ---

+## CREATING TESTS

+You are able to automatically create a test file when you create a component by passing the -t flag (eg. `napp new componentName -t`).

+Read more about the test feature [here](./TESTS.md).

+---